deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### Licensing

-Licensing is another distinction: Both Theano and Torch employ a BSD License, which does not address patents or patent disputes.
+Licensing is another distinction: Theano, Torch and Caffe employ a BSD License, which does not address patents or patent disputes.
 Deeplearning4j and ND4J are distributed under an **[Apache 2.0 License](http://en.swpat.org/wiki/Patent_clauses_in_software_licences#Apache_License_2.0)**, which contains both a patent grant and a litigation retaliation clause.
-That is, anyone is free to make and patent derivative works based on Apache 2.0-licensed code, but if they sue someone else over patent claims to the original code (DL4J in this case), they immediately lose all patent claim to it.
+That is, anyone is free to make and patent derivative works based on Apache 2.0-licensed code, but if they sue someone else over patent claims regarding the original code (DL4J in this case), they immediately lose all patent claim to it.
 (In other words, you are given resources to defend yourself in litigation, and discouraged from attacking others.)
+BSD doesn't address the issue at all.

 ### Speed